How to Quantify Achievements on Your Resume with Real Numbers

 Quantifying your achievements is the single fastest way to upgrade your resume from forgettable to interview-winning.
 Start with one role, apply the CAR formula, and add numbers to every bullet point.
 The results will speak for themselves.

-Disclosure: Some links are affiliate links.
-We may earn a commission at no extra cost to you.
+We earn a small commission at no extra cost to you when you shop through our links.